virtuozzo/cloudscripting-docs/docs/creating-manifest/placeholders.md

   }
 }
 ```
-Passing custom parameters to the action is performed in the following way:
+Passing custom parameters to the action is performed in the following way.

 ``` json
 {
 	"jpsType": "update",